 The accompanying Consolidated Financial Statements are presented in accordance with accounting principles generally accepted in the U.S. and include the accounts of the Company and its majority-owned subsidiaries.
 For equity investments in which the Company does not control or have the ability to exert significant influence over the investee, which generally is when the Company has less than a 20% ownership interest, the investments are accounted for under the cost method.
 In circumstances where the Company has greater than a 20% ownership interest and has the ability to exercise significant influence over, but does not control, the investee, the investment is accounted for under the equity method.
-As a result, the Company accounts for its 50% interest in its Armand Products Company ("Armand") joint venture, 50% interest in The ArmaKleen Company ("ArmaKleen") joint venture, and its one-third interest in its Natronx Technologies, LLC ("Natronx") joint venture under the equity method.
+As a result, the Company accounts for its 50% interest in its Armand Products Company ("Armand") joint venture and its 50% interest in The ArmaKleen Company ("ArmaKleen") joint venture under the equity method.
+The Company's one-third interest in its Natronx Technologies, LLC ("Natronx") joint venture was accounted for under the equity method until the remaining investment in it was fully impaired in the second quarter of 2015.
 Armand, ArmaKleen and Natronx are specialty chemical businesses, and the Company's equity earnings (losses) in them are reported in the Company's corporate segment, as described in Note 17.
-None of these entities are considered a significant subsidiary; therefore, summarized financial statement data is not presented.